jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 # We are here to building software

 It's the truth.
 As a professional software developers or engineers, we are paid to build products, applications or tools using software.
-Clients buy software not the methods used to built it.
+Clients want our software not the methods used to built it.

 But, nowadays, **Agile is a business itself**.
-Companies sell "agile frameworks", "agile coaches" or just certifications to other companies.
-Almost nothing is free.
-Also, there is a lot of marketing around those frameworks or certifications and every company wants to say that is doing Agile or showing how the teams are performing stand-up meetings or have many post-its everywhere.
-Agile is the business nor the software that it's suppose to be building.
+Some companies sell "agile frameworks", "agile coaches" or just certifications to other companies.There is a lot of marketing around those frameworks or certifications and every company wants to say that is doing Agile or showing how the teams are performing stand-up meetings or have many post-its everywhere:

 ![agile_car](/images/agile/coche.jpg)

-**If you think carefully about it, it hasn't sense.**
+Agile and its frameworks and certfications are now the business instead the software that they suppose to help to build. **If you think carefully about that, it hasn't sense.**

 Why?
-Because the target wasn't to make a business form Agile or showing how you do "agile"....**The target is building better software** in order to improve the business, time-to-market, reduce cost associated to missunderstandings, minimizing risks, delivering sooner,...,etc. The target isn't show to the world how I build software.
+Because the original target (I want to believe it) wasn't to make Agile a business....**The target was (and is) building better software by improving the way to do it**, and as a consequence of that, better time-to-market, cost reduction associated to missunderstandings, risk minimization, early and continuos delivering and so on...

 The target is show to the world the sotfware I build.
 Show to everyone the awesome software products you are building and how your business has improved and then, if you want, show "the agile you are" adding features or fixing failures or how your teams work.
 But, **first at all, show the product and the working code not the post-its or the cool meetings**